Winter Fruit Salad – Secrets

 • Prepare the fruit

-Raisins: soak in a little water, syrup, or your preferred liquor for an alcoholic fruit salad.
+Raisins: Soak in a little water, syrup or your favorite liqueur for an alcoholic fruit salad.

 Peel the clementine and separate the segments.